jkriege2/JKQtPlotter/examples/simpletest_datastore_statistics/README.md

 The three parameters `-5.0, 0.01, 10.0` tell the function `jkqtpstatKDE1D()` to evaluate the KDE at positions between -5 and 10, in steps of 0.01.

-Finally the bandwidth constrols the smoothing and the statistics library provides a simple function to estimate it automatically from the data:
+Finally the bandwidth constrols the smoothing and the [statisticslibrary] provides a simple function to estimate it automatically from the data:
 ```.cpp
     double kdeBandwidth=jkqtpstatEstimateKDEBandwidth(datastore1->begin(randomdatacol1subset), datastore1->end(randomdatacol1subset));
 ```